 If a part of a CRM system breaks down or its terms of service is expired, it causes the halt of all currently running operations.
 This explains the need for development by specialists who are able to provide prompt technical support when creating or selecting a CRM platform.
-The cost for support and maintenance is negotiable, depending on the problem occurred.
+The cost of support and maintenance is negotiable depending on the problem.

 CRM Mobile Application